The federal government is headed into a shutdown. What does it mean, who’s hit and what’s next?

 Millions of federal workers face delayed paychecks when the government shuts down, including many of the roughly 2 million military personnel and more than 2 million civilian workers across the nation.

-Nearly 60% of federal workers are stationed in the Departments of Defense, Veterans Affairs and Homeland Security.
+Nearly 60% of federal workers are stationed in the department of Defense, Veterans Affairs and Homeland Security.

 Federal workers are stationed in all 50 states and have direct interaction with taxpayers -- from Transportation Security Administration agents who operate security at airports to Postal Service workers who deliver mail.